 It’s more important than ever to establish or strengthen those paths for your own business so you can attract and convert a healthy share of that influx of traffic.

-While years ago, company websites offered little more than forms and email o, new tools have since made online engagement more inviting and human.
-“Conversational marketing” has emerged as a category onto itself, offering things like chat and text capabilities that remove friction and compel more people to engage online.
+While years ago, company websites offered little more than forms and phone numbers, new tools have since made online engagement more inviting and human.
+“Conversational marketing” has emerged as a category in itself, offering things like chat and text capabilities that remove friction and compel more people to engage online.

 The opportunity costs of not investing when competitors do

 Another motivator for digital marketing investment is the opportunity cost of inaction.
 If any meaningful number of your prospects do start their buying journey online, and your competition isn’t investing in digital, you have everything to gain from simply stepping in to grab the unclaimed opportunity.